DementiaGaming/Brainrot-Fuck/README.md

 # Brainrot Fuck
 The perfect industry standard programming language.

-Brainrot Fuck is an extremely readable, portable and widely supported language used by only the most serious and skilled programmers.
+<a href="https://dementiagaming.github.io/Skibidi-Industries/brf/">Brainrot Fuck</a> is an extremely readable, portable and widely supported language used by only the most serious and skilled programmers.

 # Example Hello World Program
 ```